Edward Sadlowski

-Edward Sadlowski (September 10, 1938 – June 10, 2018) was an American labor activist associated with "Steelworkers Fightback", a rank-and-file movement against corruption in the international United Steelworkers of America union.
+Edward Sadlowski (September 10, 1938 – June 10, 2018) was an American labor activist associated with Steelworkers Fight Back, a rank-and-file movement against corruption in the international United Steelworkers of America union.
 Sadlowski became the youngest president of his local union at U.S. Steel's South Works, later served as director of District 31 (the union's largest district, encompassing Chicago and Gary, Indiana), and became known nationally during his unsuccessful attempt to become the international union's president in 1977.

 Early and family life

 Edward Eugene Sadlowski was born on September 10, 1938, in Chicago, Illinois.
 His father helped organize labor at the Inland Steel Company.
 Sadlowski left school in the eleventh grade and joined the United States Army during the Korean War.
 He married Marlene Sadlowski, who survived him, as did their son Edward Sadlowski Jr. and daughters Susan Sadlowski Garza, Patricia Hoyt and Diane Agelson.

 Career

 In 1956, Sadlowski started work as a machinist's apprentice at U.S. Steel in Chicago, which was represented by Local 65 of the United Steelworkers of America (USWA).
 He got his nickname "Oil can Eddie" because he often carried an oil can while walking around plants and talking with rank-and-file members.

 Fellow members elected Sadlowski shop steward of his plant in 1960 and their grievance representative in 1962.
 The following year Local 65 members elected him president, and in 1964 at age 25 Sadlowski became the youngest person to hold that union office, overseeing about 23,000 workers.
 He won re-election in 1967.